Max Bemis: Early life

-Musical career
+Career

 Say Anything

 Bemis is the lead singer, guitarist and primary lyricist of Say Anything as well as a founding member of the band.
 After the resignation of the original band members, he is the only original member remaining.
 In 2000, Say Anything released Junior Varsity.
 The band released its debut full-length album, Baseball, in 2001.
 Despite attending Sarah Lawrence College for a short time, Bemis kept the band alive, performing much if not all of the music that went into Menorah/Majora and the band's dormroom demos.

 Say Anything released ...Is a Real Boy in 2004.
 Bemis performed the vocals, guitar, bass, and keyboard parts for the album.
 After the album's release, the band went through a rocky period lasting over a year due to Bemis's mental health.
 The band canceled at least two tours and lost several members.
 By 2007 however, after going through rehab, Say Anything and Bemis got back on track with co-headlining tours with Saves the Day and Hellogoodbye.
 In 2007, the band released In Defense of the Genre, on which Bemis sang lead vocals and played guitar and keyboard.

 Say Anything's self-titled album was released November 3, 2009.

 On November 5, 2010, at The Starland Ballroom in Sayreville, New Jersey, Bemis announced a forthcoming Say Anything album.
 The album, called Anarchy, My Dear, was released March 13, 2012, which was followed up with their headlining spring tour.
 Their first single from that album is "Burn a Miracle".
 They released a music video for this single.

 On January 22, 2013, Say Anything released a collection of older songs and b-sides called All My Friends Are Enemies: Early Rarities consisting of all of the material recorded by Say Anything prior to the release of ...Is a Real Boy.
 The band did a summer tour to promote the album.

 On June 10, 2014, Say Anything released the album Hebrews through Equal Vision Records.

 On February 5, 2016, Say Anything released their new album I Don't Think It Is without any prior announcement besides several teaser posts the day before.